 Julie Hoel Barnes is a company member and board member, as well as a one of the four founders of A-WOL.
 She began dance and gymnastics in the Chicago area at the age of six but truly fell in love with aerial movement, the synthesis of her past endeavors, when she moved to Portland.
 Currently, Julie is a School Psychologist who is busy raising her two lively children with her husband.
 She occasionally can be found on the stage or teaching group or private lessons at A-WOL.

 Ally began dancing at a young age and has participated in many different types of dance over the years.
 She auditioned for and joined A-WOL’s training company Flyco in 2012 where her love for dance grew to new heights.
 She has performed as a part of A-WOL for gigs such as OMSI After Dark, Nike, Bridgetown Bash, Monday Markets, Arts Festival in the Forest and many more.
 She participated in FlyCo’s first open air production PUSH in June 2014 and A-WOL’s Project Warehouse shows every fall since joining Flyco.
 She has also had the opportunity to teach aerial to A-WOL students as a part of her training.
-Ally became an apprentice on the company in the fall of 2014 and performed in her first full company productions Closed Doors and Art in the Dark: Drop of Hat this past year.
-She cannot wait to be a part of the shows that A-WOL has in store for this season.
-When she’s not dancing, Ally works as a Registered Nurse in Women and Children services and is enjoying all that comes with being a newlywed.
+Ally became an apprentice on the company in the fall of 2014.
+When she’s not dancing, Ally works as a Registered Nurse in Women and Children services.

 Kelsie Young has been apart of A-WOL since 2013.
 She started on A-WOL’s FlyCo and just recently became a member of the company as an apprentice.
 Prior to A-WOL, Kelsie trained at Allegro Dance Studio in Canby, OR studying ballet, jazz, modern, and aerial.
 Kelsie also trained with Willamette Ballet Academy in Woodburn, OR.
 During the summer of 2014, she had the opportunity to attend the Annual Aerial Dance Festival in Boulder, CO.
 While there, she took Silk and Lyra classes under Ana Prada as well as Harness, taught by Karen Fuhrman.
 Kelsie loves performing and is excited to be apart of A-WOL’s company!
 She would like to thank all of her former instructors for helping her get where she is today.